kimboyworkman/kimboyworkman/README.md

 - 👋 Hi, I’m @kimboyworkman
 - 👀 I’m interested in NLP
 - 🌱 I’m currently learning statistics & computerscience at handong univ
-- 💞️ I’m looking to collaborate on 튜닙, 소풍벤처스, 퓨쳐플레이, ....
+- 🌱 I’m looking to collaborate on 카카오 브레인 / 소풍 벤처스
+- 🌱 I expect to do useful researches for them & other peoples who might need help!

 <!---
 kimboyworkman/kimboyworkman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.